arkinmodi/NavSafe/README.md

     - Factor out of the traveler’s control
     - Mistakes by pedestrian or driver has a higher chance of being fatal in these intersections

-Areas where flawed design could occur:
+- Areas where flawed design could occur:
+  - Road width
+  - Speed limit
+  - Markings and signs
-Road width, speed limit, markings and signs, and intersection infrastructure such as dividers and shoulders
+  - Intersection infrastructure such as dividers and shoulders

 ## The Solution
 - Navigation system which focuses on safety